 - Our department provides amazing opportunities for laboratory-based learning, real-world design, and engineering entrepreneurship.

-- You can get involved in undergraduate research involving areas such as signal processing, hybrid electric vehicle design, photonics, micro-electronic materials, power systems/alternative energy, or computer engineering.
+- You can get involved in undergraduate research involving areas such as power grid design, autonomous vehicles, GPS-based systems, wearable technology, robotics, and laser systems.

 - Put your classroom skills into practice by working part-time in the local area with international corporations like GE Aviation and Dematic Corporation.
 These companies hire Michigan Tech students to fill critical positions in their IT areas.